alexjohnives/skyguide/README.md

 ### HTML Test Fixes

-Once all the redundant elements from the Navbar etc and the section tags were removed from the html, I restructured my text to incororate h1 and h2 titles.
+Once all the redundant elements from the Navbar etc and the section tags were removed from the html, I restructured my text to incorporate h1 and h2 titles.
 This solved most of the issues.

 The website was retested and all the pages passed without any warnings or errors, except Eden.